-When it comes knowing the best foods to stockpile or bug out bag food for an emergency being a prepper means you kind of have to have this information locked down.
+When it comes knowing the best foods to stockpile or for your bug out bag in an emergency, being a prepper means you kind of have to have this information locked down.
 But if you don't then you've come to the right source my friend!

 We're going to go over the best foods to keep on hand for an emergency, and why they should be a staple in your house hold.
 Also at the end we'll give you two ways and resources to make your own dried food for storage.